windcloak/firecloak-web/README.md

 ## Build

 `ng build --prod`

-Add .htaccess file after if it's not there already
+Add .htaccess file after if it's not there already to force server to accept routes correctly

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests